 A vulnerability with the handling of MPLS traffic for Cisco NX-OS Software could allow an unauthenticated, remote attacker to cause the netstack process to unexpectedly restart, which could cause the device to stop processing network traffic or to reload.
 This vulnerability is due to lack of proper error checking when processing an ingress MPLS frame.
 An attacker could exploit this vulnerability by sending a crafted IPv6 packet that is encapsulated within an MPLS frame to an MPLS-enabled interface of the targeted device.
 A successful exploit could allow the attacker to cause a denial of service (DoS) condition.
 Note: The IPv6 packet can be generated multiple hops away from the targeted device and then encapsulated within MPLS.
 The DoS condition may occur when the NX-OS device processes the packet.

-A vulnerability in the vDaemon process in Cisco IOS XE SD-WAN Software could allow an unauthenticated, remote attacker to cause a buffer overflow on an affected device.
-This vulnerability is due to insufficient bounds checking when an affected device processes traffic.
-An attacker could exploit this vulnerability by sending crafted traffic to the device.
-A successful exploit could allow the attacker to cause a buffer overflow and possibly execute arbitrary commands with root-level privileges, or cause the device to reload, which could result in a denial of service condition.
+A vulnerability in the FTP application layer gateway (ALG) functionality used by Network Address Translation (NAT), NAT IPv6 to IPv4 (NAT64), and the Zone-Based Policy Firewall (ZBFW) in Cisco IOS XE Software could allow an unauthenticated, remote attacker to cause an affected device to reload.
+The vulnerability is due to a buffer overflow that occurs when an affected device inspects certain FTP traffic.
+An attacker could exploit this vulnerability by performing a specific FTP transfer through the device.
+A successful exploit could allow the attacker to cause the device to reload.

 Multiple vulnerabilities in the web-based management interface of Cisco Small Business RV110W, RV130, RV130W, and RV215W Routers could allow an authenticated, remote attacker to execute arbitrary code on an affected device or cause the device to restart unexpectedly, resulting in a denial of service (DoS) condition.
 These vulnerabilities are due to insufficient validation of user fields within incoming HTTP packets.
 An attacker could exploit these vulnerabilities by sending a crafted request to the web-based management interface.
 A successful exploit could allow the attacker to execute arbitrary commands on an affected device with root-level privileges or to cause the device to restart unexpectedly, resulting in a DoS condition.
 To exploit these vulnerabilities, an attacker would need to have valid Administrator credentials on the affected device.
 Cisco has not released software updates that address these vulnerabilities.